 Twin Peaks: The Return – Fake Art Drudgery that Feeds on Fans’ Credulity

 In 2017, David Lynch pissed in our glasses and told us it was champagne.
-This pissy excretion is known as Twin Peaks: The Return, a practical joke devised by Lynch to test the limits of his fans’ mindless devotion to him.
+This pissy emission is known as Twin Peaks: The Return, a practical joke devised by Lynch to test the limits of his fans’ mindless devotion to him.

 The original series of Twin Peaks aired in 1990 and was fresh and funny, a murder mystery combined with a soap opera, directed in David Lynch’s inimitable style.
 The show became an instant classic and changed television forever.
 I have personally watched the entire series three times.
 Due to declining ratings however, the network forced Lynch to reveal the killer halfway through the second season.
 Following this, Lynch moved onto other things and turned over the writing and direction of the show to a bunch of talentless hacks who ran it into the ground practically overnight.
 Lynch only returned upon the show’s cancellation in order to write and direct the bewildering series finale, which was his first clue that Twin Peaks fans would hang around and analyse his work for years to come no matter what kind of shit sandwich he served them.